 Join the Movement:

 Movement efficiency leads an athlete to better expenditure of energy, injury reduction and overall performance improvement.
-Movement efficiency is important because many sports injuries are non-contact and can be attributed to poor movement patterns.
+While, many sports injuries are non-contact and is attributed to poor movement patterns.
+Which is why movement efficiency is important.
 Better movement patterning can lead to quality development and synchronization of the body in performing power movements.